2stacks/terraform-openvpn/README.md

 variable "user_passwd" {}
 variable "ssh_authorized-key" {}
 ```
+Production variables for Docker Containers should also be stored here to overide the defaults provided in 'docker-vars.tf'

 ## Container Prerequisites
 The OpenVPN and FreeRadius containers used by this package are maintained by me and are publicly available.
 Please see each containers documentation for prerequisites and dependencies.